Seongsu Seoul Winter: Dasique Pop-Ups, Café Dasique View & Gamjatang

 Seongsu Seoul Winter Memory: Pop-Ups, Café Dasique & Gamjatang

 Seoul changes so quickly that every visit feels like a new city.
-This blog is not about today, but a memory of my last winter in Seongsu — a season of holiday pop-ups, warm cafés, and comforting food.
-And because I’m returning this September, I wanted to capture those moments here before sharing what Seongsu looks like now.
+This post isn’t about today, but a memory of my last winter in Seongsu—a season of holiday pop-ups, warm cafés, and comforting food.
+I’m returning this September, so I wanted to capture those moments before sharing what Seongsu looks like now.

-The last time I visited Seongsu was in winter.
-The streets were alive with holiday pop-ups and installations, and one building stood out — wrapped like a glowing gift box.
+The streets were alive with holiday pop-ups and installations, and one building stood out—wrapped like a glowing gift box.
 That was the Dasique flagship store, home to their playful “Chewing Glow Pot” pop-up.

 Café Dasique: Pink Interiors & Dior Seongsu Window View

-The café felt like stepping into Dasique’s brand world: soft blush-pink interiors, seasonal desserts, and beautifully served lattes.
-I queued for a window seat, and when I finally sat down, I had the perfect view of the Dior Seongsu concept store glowing just across the street.
+The café felt like stepping into the brand world: blush-pink interiors, seasonal desserts, beautifully served lattes.
+I queued for a window seat and got the perfect view of the Dior Seongsu concept store glowing across the street.

-That moment — warm coffee in hand, shopping bags at my side, and Dior’s luminous glass building across the window — was a pause in the middle of Seoul’s energy.
-A true Soyomoment (소요, 逍遙): a calm, meaningful instant that stays with me long after.
+Warm coffee, shopping bags, and that luminous building across the window—a pause in the middle of Seoul’s energy.
+A true Soyomoment (소요, 逍遙): a calm instant that lingers.

 Other Pop-Up Highlights

-- TIRTIR Pop-Up — a bold red installation that caught everyone’s attention and turned shopping into an immersive experience.
+- TIRTIR Pop-Up—a bold red installation turning shopping into an immersive experience.

 Somunnan Seongsu Gamjatang: The Perfect Winter Stew

-After exploring pop-ups and enjoying Café Dasique, I ended my Seongsu day with a steaming bowl of gamjatang (pork bone stew) at Somunnan Seongsu Gamjatang.
-This 24-hour restaurant is a local legend, famous for its long queues and deeply flavorful broth.
+After pop-ups and café time, I ended with gamjatang (pork bone stew) at Somunnan Seongsu Gamjatang.
+It’s a 24-hour local legend—long queues, deeply flavorful broth.

-I remember waiting about 40–50 minutes, but even that was bearable thanks to the heated benches provided for those in line.
-When my turn finally came, the rich, spicy stew — full of tender pork and potatoes — was the perfect winter comfort food.
-It was hearty, warming, and another memory I’ll never forget.
+I waited about 40–50 minutes, made easier by the heated benches for people in line.
+When my turn came, that rich, spicy stew—full of tender pork and potatoes—was winter comfort in a bowl.

 Looking Ahead